drewkeller/HAHeaterMeter/README.md

 - Lovelace Card Updates:
   * Now includes a card for setting the Set Point with a slider and 'Set' button.
   * Added history graph for the fan.
+- Fixed installation for 2024+, related to hass.helpers (see https://developers.home-assistant.io/blog/2024/03/30/deprecate-hass-helpers/)
 <br/>

 ## :heavy_check_mark: ToDo: